qinghaoh/qinghaoh.github.io/_posts/2023-11-30-monotonic-data-structure.markdown

 In the solution above, it's worth noting the iteration is in reverse order, which is more intuitive and straightforward than the natural order.

-Similar problem: [Constrained Subsequence Sum][constrained-subsequence-sum]
+Similar problem: [Constrained Subsequence Sum][constrained-subsequence-sum].

 ## Shortest Subarray With Sum >= k